woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 > Default: 3

-Specify how many retries of fetching the Woodpecker configuration from a Forge are done before we fail.
+Specify how many retries of fetching the Woodpecker configuration from a forge are done before we fail.

 ### `WOODPECKER_ENABLE_SWAGGER`